November 10, 2022

 To find your EV’s charge time manually, start by finding a few figures:

-1. Battery size: Electric vehicles can be equipped with various battery pack sizes that determine the amount of energy stored in the vehicle (also known as an EV’s range).
-This number should be reported in kWh in the vehicle specs.
+1. Battery size: Electric vehicles can be equipped with various battery pack sizes that determine the energy stored in the vehicle (also known as an EV's range).
+The vehicle specs should report this number in kWh.

 2. Charging station output power: The amperage (A) and voltage (V) determine the maximum power that can be supplied to an EV at any given time.